leoniemclaughlin7/top-500-greatest-albums/README.md

 ###  CI Python Linter
 The Three python files run.py, search.py and owned.py where passed through the official [CI Python Linter](https://pep8ci.herokuapp.com/#)

-There where Two warnings relating to trailing white space on lines 179 and 182 in run.py, in which the ASCII art is defined, these whitespaces were not removed as it would change the look of the ASCII art.
+There where Two warnings relating to trailing whitespace on lines 179 and 182 in run.py, in which the ASCII art is defined, these whitespaces were not removed as it would change the look of the ASCII art.

 <img src="assets/readme-images/run.py.png">